dotnet/docfx/docs/developer-guide.md

 When YAML is used, we only support a subset of YAML that is JSON compatible, features like multiple documents, non-scalar keys, anchors and references are not supported.

-The following guidelines applies to both input models and output models:
+The following guidelines apply to both input models and output models:

 - Flattened structure is prefered over nested structure, because YAML is indention based, nested structure creates a very bad YAML authoring experience.